joed3/GTExV6PRareVariation/README.md

 Generates processed data that can be downloaded from \<website - coming soon\>. <br>

 #### Call multi-tissue outliers
-(Uses multiple cores.
+(Uses 12 cores.
 Can set the number at the top of the script.)
 ```
 Rscript call_outliers/call_outliers_medz.R
 ```